organicmaps/organicmaps/docs/INSTALL.md

 Check `OMaps -help` for a list of all run-time options.

-When running the desktop app with lots of maps, increase the open files limit. in MacOS the default value is only 256.
+When running the desktop app with lots of maps, increase the open files limit.
+In MacOS the default value is only 256.
 Use `ulimit -n 2000`, put it into `~/.bash_profile` to apply it to all new sessions.
 In MacOS to increase this limit globally, add `limit maxfiles 2048 2048` to `/etc/launchd.conf` and run

 ```bash
 echo 'ulimit -n 2048' | sudo tee -a /etc/profile
 ```